Skip to main content

 Center for Student Success

-Empowering Malone University students with resources for academic and career success
+Empowering Malone University Students for Academic and Career Success

 Two women sitting at a table in an office with papers in front of them

 The Academic Success Program (ASP) meets you where you are, providing the support you need to thrive in and out of the classroom.
-Through GEN 101, peer mentoring, or accessibility services, our staff works with you weekly to refine skills, build confidence, and help you advocate for yourself.
+Through GEN 101, peer collaboration, or accessibility services, our staff works with you to strengthen your academic skills, build your confidence in and outside of the classroom, and equip you to advocate for yourself.

 Since its launch in Fall 2020, ASP has helped students regain academic standing, with 100% of participants eligible to return for the following semester in its first two years.
 Once your GPA meets requirements, ASP enrollment ends—but the Center for Student Success remains your resource throughout your Malone journey!